gavrilova-ev/codejam/README.md

 In this task, we will setup the Continuous Delivery Toolkit on GKE and SAP Cloud Platform account - everything we need to successfully deploy our application in an automated manner in SAP Cloud Platform account.

 ### Prepare SAP Cloud Platform Account
-Here, we describe how to deploy your application manually using the SAP Cloud Platform, Cloud Foundry Cockpit.
-Necessary preliminary steps are also described here.
+Before we can deploy the application in SAP Cloud Platform, we need to prepare our SAP Cloud Platform account.
+Here, we are describing necessary preliminary steps:
 * Create service instances for S/4HANA connectivity
 * Create destination endpoints